-Fellowship-trained foot and ankle surgeons Colin Graney, DPM, and Mary Hickner, DPM have expertise in complicated procedures like total joint replacement, complex deformity correction, and reconstructive surgery.
-They practices the latest techniques in foot surgery at Madison Advanced Foot & Ankle in Madison, Wisconsin.
+Fellowship-trained foot and ankle surgeon Colin Graney, DPM, has expertise in complicated procedures like total joint replacement, complex deformity correction, and reconstructive surgery.
+They practice the latest techniques in foot surgery at Madison Advanced Foot & Ankle in Madison, Wisconsin.
 If you’re looking for a highly trained and personable foot surgeon, call or book an appointment online today.

 Our providers always takes the most conservative approach to treatment available.
 But sometimes, foot surgery is necessary.
 Foot surgery can repair torn ligaments, tendons, and muscles as well as damaged bone and cartilage.
 You may need foot surgery to treat a variety of conditions, including:

 - Loose or damaged cartilage